henrik42/buttle/README.md

 	user=> (->> (buttle.util/jndi-lookup "java:/jdbc/postgres-xa") .getClass .getInterfaces (into []))
 	[javax.sql.DataSource java.io.Serializable]

-Since there is no way to implement `javax.sql.XADataSource` based on a `javax.sql.DataSource` _Buttle_ cannot proxy XA-Datasources retrieved from JNDI for Wildfly.
+Since there is no (easy) way to implement `javax.sql.XADataSource` based on a `javax.sql.DataSource` _Buttle_ cannot proxy XA-datasources retrieved from JNDI for Wildfly.

 Others got bitten by this [1, 2] and it probably won't get fixed [3].
-So _Buttle_ only supports __(a)__ wrapping _real_ `javax.sql.XADataSource` implemenations retrieved from JNDI (which does not work for Wildfly but for Websphere; see below) and __(b)__ __creating__ a JDBC Driver's XA-Datasource directly.
+So _Buttle_ only supports __(a)__ wrapping _real_ `javax.sql.XADataSource` implemenations retrieved from JNDI and __(b)__ __creating__ a JDBC driver's XA-datasource directly.

 [1] https://stackoverflow.com/questions/52710666/exception-while-looking-up-xadatasource-using-jndi
 [2] https://groups.google.com/forum/#!msg/ironjacamar-users/rxM1WbINnWI/RIdvEYn_iw4J
 [3] https://issues.jboss.org/browse/JBJCA-657

-__Creating a JDBC Driver's XA-Datasource directly__
+__Creating a JDBC driver's XA-datasource directly__

-So for Wildfly you define a _Buttle_ XA-Datasource and specify the _real_ XA-Datasource by setting the `XaDatasourceSpec` property to a Clojure map form (to be exact I should say 'a form that evaluates to a map'; line-breaks are removed so DO NOT use `;` comments other than at the very end).
-This map must have `:xa-datasource-class` giving the _real_ XA-Datasource's class (note that it IS a class-literal!).
-Any other map key/value will be used to set the _real_ XA-Datasource's Java-Bean properties (note that no Bean-Property-Editor is used for converting to correct Java-Bean target-type.
-You have to supply the correct type through the map.
-Overloaded getter-methods are not supported).
+So for Wildfly you define a _Buttle_ XA-datasource and specify the _real_ XA-datasource by setting the `DelegateSpec` property to a Clojure map form (to be exact I should say 'a form that evaluates to a map'; line-breaks are removed so DO NOT use `;` comments other than at the very end).
+This map must have `:delegate-class` giving the _real_ XA-datasource's class (note that it IS a class-literal!).
+Any other map key/value will be used to set the _real_ XA-datasource's Java-Bean properties.
+You have to supply the correct property type through the map.
+Overloaded setter-methods are not supported.

     <xa-datasource jndi-name="java:/jdbc/buttle-xa" pool-name="buttle-xa">
       <xa-datasource-class>buttle.jdbc.XADataSource</xa-datasource-class>